ImCompleteOpposite/proot-distro-mods/distro-tutorial/debian.md

 # This tutorial is for Debian!
+This tutorial was made in Debian 12 (Bookworm)
+This tutorial is expected to work with later versions of Debian (such as Debian 13, Trixie) This tutorial is also expected to work with older versions of Debian (such as Debian 11, Bullseye)

 ## Installing Debian
 Use the following command to install the latest stable release of Debian: